hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 # HP Helion OpenStack&reg;:  Installation and Configuration for KVM Hypervisor

-HP Helion OpenStack allows you to manage the KVM hypervisor and provision virtual machines.
+HP Helion OpenStack allows you to manage a Kernel-based Virtual Machine (KVM) hypervisor and provision virtual machines.
 This document provides installation instructions for HP Helion OpenStack on a suitably specified and prepared system.

 ## Installing HP Helion OpenStack <a name="install"></a>

-The installation and configuration process for ESX consists of the following general steps:
+The installation and configuration process for KVM consists of the following general steps:

 * [Preparing for installation](#prepare)
 	* [Verify Prerequisites](#pre)